 Level 3: Spec-as-Source

-How it works: The specification becomes the thing engineers maintain.
-Code generation pipelines produce implementation artifacts from the spec.
-Changes to behavior require changing the spec and regenerating. martinfowler.com documents this pattern with Tessl, where generated code is marked with // GENERATED FROM SPEC - DO NOT EDIT.
+How it works: Code generation pipelines produce implementation artifacts from the spec, and manual edits to generated code are prohibited or confined to extension points.
+A martinfowler.com analysis documents this pattern with Tessl, which marks generated code with // GENERATED FROM SPEC - DO NOT EDIT.

 Named example: Netflix UDA treats the domain model as the spec; GraphQL schemas, Iceberg tables, and Data Mesh sources are generated projections.